geraldcroes/traefik/docs/index.md

 - path `domain.com/web` will point the microservice `web` in your private network
 - domain `backoffice.domain.com` will point the microservices `backoffice` in your private network, load-balancing between your multiple instances

 But a microservices architecture is dynamic...
-Services are added, removed, killed or upgraded often, eventually several times a day.
+Services are often added, removed, killed, or upgraded, eventually several times a day.

 Traditional reverse-proxies are not natively dynamic.
 You can't change their configuration and hot-reload easily.